John Reed Fast Facts

 April 18, 2000 - Retires as co-chairman and co-chief executive of Citigroup Inc.

-September 17, 2003 - New York Stock Exchange Chairman Richard Grasso resigns over criticism over his compensation package.
+September 17, 2003 - New York Stock Exchange Chairman Richard Grasso resigns over criticism of his compensation package.

 September 21, 2003 - Reed is named interim chairman of the New York Stock Exchange.